-This is an interview with Luise Fitzwalter (Nandy), with Stephen Kelly and Judith Jones, May 3, 2017.
+Interviewed by Stephen Kelly and Judith Jones, 3 May 2017.

 How did you come to join Granada Television?
 What was the process of interviewing?